foopsss/hosts/README.rst

 My Hosts File
 =============

-I store here a hosts file I made for blocking porn on Android even though it can also be used on Windows, and maybe in other OS like Ubuntu or MacOS.
+I store here a hosts file I made for blocking porn on Android even though it can also be used on Windows, and maybe in other OSs like Ubuntu or MacOS.

     **A little bit of info: I did this for myself mainly to deal with a slight porn addiction, but I realize it can also be useful for someone else